 (Incidentally, I concede that there were a few exceptional rallies in yesterday’s Federer-Nadal match….)

-Finally, I feel obliged to express some ambivalence over the fact that the English finally decided to follow the politically-correct fashion at the other Grand Slams of awarding equal pay to women players for unequal work.
+Finally, I feel obliged to express some ambivalence over the fact that Wimbledon finally followed the politically-correct fashion at the other Grand Slams of allowing women to get away with unequal play for equal pay.

 How about you?

 Sunday, July 8, 2007 at 12:23 AMPerhaps as penance for his role in waging an infernal war, British PM Tony Blair committed his life last week to a round or two of purgatory – toiling in the bottomless perdition of the Middle East trying to broker peace between the Israelis and Palestinians.

 Although one wonders whether his pending conversion to Catholicism might have inspired this masochistic missionary sojourn….